To authenticate users in Google Cloud applications, Google offers the following methods:

 Firebase Authentication gives you a robust, secure authentication system-in-a-box that helps you do sign in with any account your users want to use.
 Firebase Authentication supports password authentication in addition to federated sign-in with Google, Facebook, Twitter, and more, allowing you to easily scale your authentication system as you grow on desktop and mobile.

 Firebase Authentication is the easiest way to set up user authentication for a Google App Engine app.
 To learn more about Firebase Authentication, try the following:

 Firebase Web Tutorial highlights how to use Firebase on a website, including user sign-in with Google as the Identity Provider.

-If you want to provide a Google login button for your website or app, or you're using Google Workspace Admin Console for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.
+If you want to provide a Google login button for your website or app, or you're using Google Admin console for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.

 OAuth 2.0 and OpenID Connect

 Google Sign-in is based on Google's OAuth 2.0 implementation, which conforms to the OpenID Connect specification, and is OpenID Certified.

 OpenID Connect is an identity layer on top of the OAuth 2.0 protocol, and your app can use it to retrieve user profile information.

 Identity Platform provides a drop-in, customizable identity and authentication service for user sign-up and sign-in.
 Identity Platform supports multiple authentication methods (SAML, OIDC, email/password, social, phone, and custom auth) to provide flexible integration options for any identity solution.
 Identity Platform is built on Google Cloud's global scale, performance, network, and security, and comes with an enterprise-grade support and SLA to meet the demands of virtually any app or service.